AlejoLang/GamepadToMouse/README.md

 ## Current features

--   Move pointer using left joystick
--   Left click with X button
+-   Configure mouse movement to use either left or right joystick.
+-   Set mouse sensitivity.
--   Right click with O button.
+-   Map mouse right, left and middle click to any gamepad button.
--   Middle click with RB (Allows for scroll when holding it and moving the joystick)

-## TODO
+-   Map keyboard arrow keys to any gamepad button.